rabgc/OrderRefactor/README.md

 # Order Refactoring Kata (C++ / CMake / GoogleTest)

-A self-contained kata to practice **refactoring with tests as guardrails**.
+A self-contained kata to practice refactoring with tests as guardrails.

 ## Quick start